MonstrousSoftware/BridgeBuilder/README.md

 P previous level
 F11 toggle full screen

+to do
+- web
+- snap to grid
+- skin

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.